 Team Mom: She plays this role for the employees of Sarif Industries.

 Undying Loyalty: To Sarif.
 If Adam questions her about whether or not Sarif would do anything to jeopardize the safety of the company, she immediately drops her motherly demeanour and snaps at Adam, vehemently stating that Sarif is the last person who would ever do anything to harm the company or its employees.
 Of course, Sarif has done exactly that, albeit unintentionally.

 Voice: Paula Jean Hixson

 The pilot of Sarif Industries VTOL aircraft.
 She flies Sarif, Adam, and other company personnel wherever they need to go, and provides Adam with overwatch on some of his missions.
 She lived in Heng Sha for a few years and has personal connections there.

-Can be subverted by the player if they stick around and kill all the enemies, allowing her to escape as well.
+Can be subverted by the player if they stick around and eliminate all the enemies, allowing her to escape as well.

 Motor Mouth: Not as rapid as other examples, but there's no particular explanation for it besides, possibly, her piloting augs making her slightly over-energetic.

 A older scientist who works for Megan.
 Out of the surviving kidnapped scientists, he is the most loyal to Sarif Industries.

 Cool Old Guy: Out of the original Sarif scientists, he's the most resistant to just rolling over and accepting the situation, though he doesn't go as far as Sevchenko did.
 He's also the only scientist who immediately recognizes Jensen and is happy to see him alive.
 Players will especially feel gratitude towards him if they find him after Nia.
 And he has a cool accent.

 Another member of Megan's science team.
 He has an idea about what might be wrong with Faherty's work and suggests that a new cytometer will solve that problem... which will come with a free cappuccino maker.
 His loyalty is somewhere in between Nia and Declan; while he is far from happy to be at Omega Ranch, he lacks the courage to truly rebel.